MaraniMatias/TTADS-TP2-2017/README.md

 - [body-parser](https://github.com/expressjs/body-parser): Parse incoming request bodies in a middleware before your handlers, available under the req.body property.
 - [chai](https://github.com/chaijs/chai): Chai is an assertion library, similar to Node's build in assert.
 It makes testing much easier by giving you lots of assertions you can run against your code.
-- [chai-http](https://github.com/chaijs/chai-http): HTTP integration testing with Chai assertions.
-- [cookie-parser](https://github.com/expressjs/cookie-parser): Parse Cookie header and populate req.cookies with an object keyed by the cookie names.
-Optionally you may enable signed cookie support by passing a secret string, which assigns req.secret so it may be used by other middleware.
-- [cors](https://github.com/expressjs/cors): CORS is a node.js package for providing a Connect/Express middleware that can be used to enable CORS with various options.
 - [express](https://github.com/expressjs/express): Web framework for node.
-- [express-session](https://github.com/expressjs/session): Session middleware for express.
 - [jsonwebtoken](https://github.com/auth0/node-jsonwebtoken): JSON Web token implementation.
 - [lodash](https://github.com/lodash/lodash): Lodash makes JavaScript easier by taking the hassle out of working with arrays, numbers, objects, strings, etc.
 - [mocha](https://github.com/mochajs/mocha): Simple, flexible, fun JavaScript test framework for Node.js & The Browser